 In 2021 a second pad, the Mid-Atlantic Regional Spaceport, was built in Virginia, USA to accommodate missions for the U.S. government as well as NASA and imaging companies such as Planet and Canon.

 The company had selected another two launch sites in the USA on both the East and West coasts, as well as Alaska.
-If it started launching from Cape Canaveral, it would be competing for space with SpaceX and Blue Origin.
+If it started launching from Cape Canaveral, it would be competing for space with SpaceX, Blue Origin and Relativity Space.

 While Blue Origin (New Glenn) and SpaceX (Falcon 9) are using huge rockets, capable of carrying heavy payloads into space, Rocket Lab embraced a different strategy.
 Its 56ft Electron rocket can carry only about 500pounds (226,8kgs), but it can reach space for just 5.7 million USD per launch.
 SpaceX launches costs 62 million to 90 million USD per trip, making putting satellites into orbit a possibility for companies both small and large.